ILikeLayla/Layla-log/README.md

 - `false` as the default disabled

 These default settings can be used by:
-- Using default setting to initialize the logger
+- Using the default setting to initialize the logger
 - No explicit initialization.

 Here is an example using `default_init()`: